 Normally a healthy pregnancy is followed by healthy labour and birth.
 Most problems come with warning signs that medical professionals see developing.
 They do their best to monitor and address those situations well before emergencies arise.
 If there’s actually no time for discussion then your medical care provider will tell you that, and then answer your questions later.

 If everything is optional and a choice, then how do you decide?
 You need to gather accurate and up-to-date information that’s specific to your care.

 - Public health policies are created for the entire population, not for you specifically.

 - People often share scary stories or inaccurate info (even though everyone talks like an expert).

 Keep an open mind and make the best decisions you can at the time, with the given circumstances and information available.

 Learn options through wise counsel, before your labour begins.

 - Ask people (who are giving birth in the same area as you) what they liked and didn’t like about their experience.
-Note these people likely don’t know options are actually available.
+Note these people likely don’t know all the options that are actually available.

 - Ask a professional who currently works in the unit what the regular practises and routine procedures are.
 (Doula, RN, your MW/MD/OB.)

 - Seek information that’s presented thoughtfully and respectfully.
 Be wary of extremes such as, “Just trust birth and don’t let anyone touch you” or the opposite, “I’m the captain of this ship and I’ll tell you what to do.”